What does Climate change mean in Newcastle?

 Newcastle Declaration on Blue and Green Infrastructure template (.docx, 1,239Kb)

-Once you've completed it, lease return to email@example.com, or email them for more information.
+Once you've completed it, please return to firstname.lastname@example.org, or email them for more information.

 How are we monitoring progress?